balder-dev/balder/doc/source/getting_started/balder_components.rst

 Maybe you ask yourself how Balder knows which scenario-feature you are implementing in your setup.
 For this Balder uses **Inheritance**!

+A setup level feature always needs to be a subclass of the related scenario-level feature to match.

-The scenario-features often implement abstract properties or methods.
+In most cases the scenario-features implement abstract properties or methods, which are filled with a specific implementation on setup level.
 You can implement them easily by overwriting them.

 The file ``features_setup.py`` for example could have the following content:

 .. code-block:: python

-    # file tests/setups/features_setups.py
+    # file src/lib/setup_features.py

-    # import from global lib - has the abstract feature that is directly used in scenario-device
-    from ..lib import MyAbstractExampleFeature
+    from lib import scenario_features

-    class MyExampleFeature(MyAbstractExampleFeature):
+    class SeleniumFeature(scenario_features.OpenAWebpageFeature):

+        ...

-        def do_it(self):
+        def open_page(self, url):
-            print("I do it")
+            self.selenium.open(url)

+        ...

+This setup-level feature holds the ready-to-use implementation for the scenario-level feature ``lib.scenario_features.OpenAWebpageFeature`` by using the selenium Framework.

-The setup file itself, defines all the devices you have in your testsystem and adds the features to it in the same way like it is done in the scenario, but of course with the subclass, that really provides the implementation:
+If you want to use this feature, you need to assign it to a setup device.
+The setup file itself, defines all the devices you have in your test environment and adds the features to it in the same way like it is done in the scenario, but with the setup-level implementation of the feature:

 .. code-block:: python

-    # file tests/setups/setup_my.py

-    # import from setup feature file
+    # file src/setups/setup_my.py

     import balder
-    from .features_setup import MyExampleFeature
+    from lib import setup_features

     class SetupMy(balder.Setup):
         # also inherits directly from `balder.Device`
         class DeviceDoer(balder.Device):
-            example = MyExampleFeature()
+            selenium = setup_features.SeleniumFeature()
             ...

         class OtherDevice(balder.Device):